maragakn/dsp/statistics/4-2-random_dist.md

 [Think Stats Chapter 4 Exercise 2](http://greenteapress.com/thinkstats2/html/thinkstats2005.html#toc41) (a random distribution)
+>> Yes the distribution was random and uniform.
+Please find the code and the CDF plot of the same below
+>>
 >> ```python
 >> import numpy as np
 >> import pandas as pd